haegemon/sync-tabs-functions/README.md

 # Sync

-Small library that allow synchronize code execution at different tabs.
+Small library that allows synchronizing code execution at different tabs.

 # Implementation:

-`localStorage` are always synchronize between tabs.
-Object save at local storage data need understand should one do new action or load data from local data.
-That allow synchronise implimentation special function at different tabs.
+ The Sync object saves the data at `localStorage`, which is necessary for understanding if a new action should be done or data from `localStorage` should be loaded. `localStorage`  is always synchronized between tabs.
+That allow synchronizing implementation of a special function at different tabs.

-For that it creates unique identity for every tabs.
-Save at localStorage data about first open tab and every next tab should read data from localStorage.
-If the first tab is closed next open tab start generates request and other tab load data from local storage and etc.
+For this purpose, the object creates a unique identifier for every tab.
+The first open tab saves the data about itself at `localStorage`, and every next tab reads data from `localStorage`.
+If the first tab is closed, the next open tab starts to generate requests and other tabs read data from `localStorage`, etc.

 # Examples

-1. Synchronize video playing.
-Run play video at one tab stop playing at all other open tabs.
+ Synchronize video playing.
+Open two tabs.
+Video playing at one tab stops video playing at second open tab.
 Based on video-js.